Skip to main content

 Why California insurers are cancelling policies, leaving the market, and raising rates — and what homeowners can do to protect themselves.

-An in-depth look at the California Department of Insurance’s Sustainable Insurance Strategy — how forward-looking catastrophe models, reinsurance cost pass-through, and Proposition 103 changes are reshaping insurance rates and availability statewide.
+Forward-looking catastrophe models, reinsurance pass-through, and Proposition 103 changes are reshaping California insurance rates and availability statewide.

-California Insurance Code Section 2051(b) limits deductions to physical depreciation of structural components.
-O&P is a service cost — it has no condition, no age, and cannot legally be depreciated.
-The statutory framework, regulatory requirements, and pending federal litigation explained.
+Insurance Code 2051(b) limits deductions to physical depreciation of structural components.
+O&P is a service cost - no condition, no age, no depreciation.

-California is a two-party consent state — but that doesn't mean you can't record the insurer's adjusters, engineers, and hygienists during a property inspection.
-Learn the law, the case law, and how to do it right.
+California is a two-party consent state, but you can still record adjusters, engineers, and hygienists during a property inspection.
+How to do it right.

-Catastrophe claims are processed faster, by less experienced adjusters, under enormous volume pressure.
-Learn why CAT claims are chronically underpaid and what you can do about it.
+CAT claims are processed faster, by less experienced adjusters, under enormous volume pressure.
+Why they are chronically underpaid and what you can do about it.

 Choosing Your Contractor After an Insurance Loss